olepoeschl/NQueensFAF/README.md

 * `nqueensfaf-impl`: contains the classes representing the solvers; depends on `nqueensfaf-core`
 * `nqueensfaf-core`: simplifies the implementation of a new solver algorithm and its usage

-Their jar's can be downloaded from the [Releases](https://github.com/olepoeschl/NQueensFAF/releases) page to be added to the classpath of your project.
+The jar's can be downloaded from the [Releases](https://github.com/olepoeschl/NQueensFAF/releases) page to be added to the classpath of your project.

 # Usage